moul/assh/README.md

-   proxy         Connect to host SSH socket, used by ProxyCommand build         Build .ssh/config info          Display system-wide information wrapper       Initialize assh, then run ssh/scp/rsync... help, h       Shows a list of commands or help for one command
+   proxy         Connect to host SSH socket, used by ProxyCommand build         Build .ssh/config info          Display system-wide information list          List all hosts from assh config search        Search entries by given search text wrapper       Initialize assh, then run ssh/scp/rsync... help, h       Shows a list of commands or help for one command